theokrueger/dwm/README.md

 designed for use by me, and as such will not make sense for anyone else

-i suggest making your own fork of dwm instead of using any other fork, as none of them will fit your use case as good as your own version will.
+i suggest making your own fork of dwm instead of using any other fork, as none of them will fit your use case as good as your own version will

 # directory
 - [philosophy](#philosophy)